Skip the Stuff — Live the Day: Build Strong Mental Health with Ferris Bueller

 🚶♂️ Take a scenic walk in a new neighborhood or park and see where the path leads.

-⚾ Catch a ball game and ride the energy of the crowd.
+⚾ Catch a ball game at your local high school and ride the energy of the crowd.

 ✨ Try something new just because it makes you feel alive.